 Legislation focused on biodiversity is one aspect of the legislative approach to protecting biodiversity the other is that of Planning Law/Policy and its guidance on ensuring biodiversity is part of the decision making process in the control of development.
 In Epsom and Ewell for example the former Local Plan gave protection to sites designated as Sites of Nature Conservation Importance (SNCI) designated in the 1990's.
 Though positive this served to perpetuate the older more narrow approach to protecting biodiversity.
-Recent Planning Guidance e.g. 'the 2012 National Planning Policy Framework (NPPF) requires biodiversity objectives to be included by Planning Authorities in their local development documents.
-For example, In the NPPF under chapter 11.
-Conserving and enhancing the natural environment 117.
-To minimise impacts on biodiversity and geodiversity, planning policies should: •plan for biodiversity at a landscape-scale across local authority boundaries; •identify and map components of the local ecological networks, including the hierarchy of international, national and locally designated sites of importance for biodiversity, wildlife corridors and stepping stones that connect them and areas identified by local partnerships for habitat restoration or creation; • promote the preservation, restoration and re-creation of priority habitats, ecological networks and the protection and recovery of priority species populations, linked to national and local targets, and identify suitable indicators for monitoring biodiversity in the plan.
+Recent Planning Guidance e.g. 'PPS9: Biodiversity and Geological Conservation', requires biodiversity objectives to be included by Planning Authorities in their local development documents.
+For example, PPG9 National Planning Policies, Key Principles 4.
+'Local Authorities should take an integrated approach to planning for biodiversity and geodiversity when preparing local development documents.
+They should ensure that policies in local development documents reflect, and are consistent with, national, regional and local biodiversity priorities and objectives. (including those agreed by local biodiversity partnerships).